-Adequate Food: The provision at suitable intervals, not to exceed 24 hours, of a quantity of wholesome foodstuff suitable for the species and age, sufficient to maintain a reasonable level of nutrition in each animal.
-Such foodstuff shall be served in a receptacle, dish, or container that is physically clean and in which agents injurious to health have been removed or destroyed to a practical minimum.

-Adequate Shelter: That shelter which will keep a nonaquatic animal dry, out of the direct path of winds and out of the direct sun, at a temperature level that is healthful for the animal.
+- (a) Adequate Food: The provision at suitable intervals, not to exceed 24 hours, of a quantity of wholesome foodstuff suitable for the species and age, sufficient to maintain a reasonable level of nutrition in each animal.
+Such foodstuff shall be served in a receptacle, dish, or container that is physically clean and in which agents injurious to health have been removed or destroyed to a practical minimum. - (b) Adequate Shelter: That shelter which will keep a nonaquatic animal dry, out of the direct path of winds and out of the direct sun, at a temperature level that is healthful for the animal.
 For dogs, cats and other small animals, the shelter shall be a windproof and moisture-proof structure of suitable size to accommodate the animal and allow retention of body heat.
 It shall include four walls, a roof and a solid floor raised up off of the ground, with an opening entrance large enough to allow access to the animal, but placed in such a way as to keep the animal out of the direct path of winds.
 Metal barrels do not provide adequate shelter for a dog, cat or other small animal and are prohibited for that purpose.
 The structure shall be provided with a sufficient quantity of suitable bedding material consisting of hay, straw, cedar shaving, or the equivalent.
 For all animals the containment area shall be free of accumulated waste and debris so that the animal shall be free to walk or lie down without coming in contact with any such waste or debris, and a suitable method of draining shall be provided to rapidly eliminate excess water or moisture.
 Aquatic or semi-aquatic animals shall have an adequate amount of clean water in which to move.

-Adequate Water: A constant access to a supply of clean, fresh water provided in a sanitary manner.
-In near or below freezing temperatures the water must be changed frequently to prevent freezing, unless heated.

-Administrator: The Animal Services Director, or their designee, as designated by the County Manager to perform the responsibilities assigned by this chapter to the Administrator.

-Animal: Any live, vertebrate creature specifically including but not limited to dogs, cats, farm animals, birds, fish, livestock, and reptiles.

-Animal Control Services Director: That person designated by the Board of Commissioners and the County Manager in Orange County, and where appropriate, his or her designee, charged with the responsibility, discretion and authority to interpret, implement and enforce the Animal Control program in Orange County.
+Does not apply to the following domesticated livestock: cattle, oxen, bison, sheep, swine, goats, horses, ponies, mules, donkeys, hinnies, llamas, alpacas, lagomorphs, ratites, and poultry (except within municipal corporate limits the term "poultry" applies only to poultry flocks greater than 20 birds). - (c) Adequate Water: A constant access to a supply of clean, fresh water provided in a sanitary manner.
+In near or below freezing temperatures the water must be changed frequently to prevent freezing, unless heated. - (d) Administrator: The Animal Services Director, or their designee, as designated by the County Manager to perform the responsibilities assigned by this chapter to the Administrator. - (e) Animal: Any live, vertebrate creature specifically including but not limited to dogs, cats, farm animals, birds, fish, livestock, and reptiles. - (f) Animal Services Director: That person designated by the Board of Commissioners and the County Manager in Orange County, and where appropriate, his or her